-Merit Scholarships: Talent Achievement; Chancellor Honors; Presidential; Dean's; Abbey; Abp.
-Rummel Transfer Scholarship are renewable annually provided the student maintains the cumulative grade point average (CGPA) designated in the Admission letter (ranging from 2.0 to 2.5).
+Merit Scholarships: The Office of Admission offers merit-based scholarships to eligible freshmen and transfer students upon admission to the college.
+These scholarships include: Chancellor's, Presidential, Dean's, Abbey, Abp.
+Rummel Transfer, and Talent Achievement and range in amounts according to criteria reviewed in the admission application.
+These scholarships are renewable annually (8 semester maximum) provided the student maintains the cumulative grade point average (CGPA) designated in the Admission letter (ranging from 2.0 to 2.5).

-Non-need Based Aid: Tuition Remission, Family Grant, Legacy Award, Order of Saint Benedict Grant, Bradley NH Catholic High School Grant, and the Abbott Dolan Catholic High School Grant are offered to eligible students and range from \$2,000 to full tuition.
+Non-need Based Aid: Tuition Remission, Family Grant, Legacy Award, Order of Saint Benedict Grant, Bradley NH High School Catholic Grant, Abbott Dolan Catholic High School Grant, and Community Grant are offered to eligible students and range from \$2000 to full tuition.
 Most range from 2.0 to 2.5 CGPA requirement.

-- The college will incorporate these offers into a need-based financial aid package. - The Bradley NH Catholic High School Grant will be available to students who graduate from the six private Catholic high schools in New Hampshire - The Abbott Dolan Catholic High School Grant is available to eligible incoming students who graduate from any Catholic high school. - All merit and non-need-based aid is offered for a maximum of four years (eight semesters) - Aid may be available in the semester that a student studies abroad, refer to "Study Away From Campus" for further details.
+- The college will incorporate these non-needbased funds into a need-based financial aid offer according to institutional parameters. - The Bradley NH High School Catholic Grant is available to students who graduate from the six private Catholic high schools in NH. - The Abbott Dolan Catholic High School Grant is available to eligible incoming students who graduate from any non-NH Catholic high school. - Beginning with students enrolling for the first time in fall 2021, non-need based resources such as Family Grant, Legacy Award, Bradley NH High School Grant, and Abbott Dolan Catholic High School Grant may be offered above merit scholarships up to a \$6000 combined maximum total for students other than recruited athletes.
+These grants may be offered for a combined total of up to \$4000 for recruited athletes. - All merit and non-need-based aid will be offered for a maximum of eight semesters. - Some aid may be available in the semester a student studies abroad.
+Refer to "Study Away from Campus" for further details.